MrThearMan/graphene-django-query-optimizer/docs/technical.md

 fields & joined tables, and primary keys.
 Subsequent resolvers will then attempt to retrieve the cached data stored by the parent query.

-> [Inline fragments] are not supported, mainly because I don't have a use for them :P

 [only]: https://docs.djangoproject.com/en/dev/ref/models/querysets/#only
 [select]: https://docs.djangoproject.com/en/dev/ref/models/querysets/#select-related
 [prefetch]: https://docs.djangoproject.com/en/dev/ref/models/querysets/#prefetch-related